What is epistaxis?

-- Has your pet taken any medication in the past thirty days?
-Non-steroidal anti-inflammatory medications (NSAIDs), especially aspirin, can inactivate blood clotting factors leading to spontaneous bleeding.
-Be sure to record all medications and supplements your cat has received.
+- Has your cat taken or been exposed to any medication in the past thirty days?
+Non-steroidal anti-inflammatory medications (NSAIDs), especially aspirin, can inactivate blood clotting factors leading to spontaneous Be sure to record all medications and supplements your cat has received.

 - Have you used rat poison or other pesticides in your home or yard?

-- Has your pet eaten or killed any rodents in the past two to three weeks?
+- Has your cat eaten or killed any rodents in the past two to three weeks?

 - Has there been any trauma to the nose?

 - Has your cat played roughly with another animal?

 - Is your cat exposed to foxtails, grass awns or other seed heads that could become lodged in the nose?